top of page

 I continue to stay current by attending ongoing trainings and conferences all related to educational advocacy and learners with disabilities.
 In addition to the COPAA training, I have completed SPAN’s SRP training and SEVA training.
 I have also completed training through the BOGGS Center on Developmental Disabilities.
 I hold several professional memberships, including a COPAA membership and a National Association of Social Workers (NASW) membership, among several others.

-I am passionate about my advocacy work and believe that each child is entitled to an education based on their unique needs and learning profile.
+I am passionate about advocacy and work hard to secure an education based on each child's unique needs and learning profile.

 Presentations